MP Estate Planning UK

 Discover Your Family’s Will in UK Public Records

-In England and Wales, probate records for individuals who died after 1857 are available, including documents and wills.
-A probate record, also known as a ‘grant of representation’, can be a vital resource.
-We will guide you through the process of discovering your family’s will in UK public records, making it easier to manage your loved one’s estate.
+In England and Wales, probate records for individuals who died after 1858 are available, including grants of representation and copies of wills.
+A probate record — formally known as a ‘grant of representation’ — can take the form of a Grant of Probate (where there is a valid will) or Letters of Administration (where there is no will, known as dying intestate).
+This guide walks you through the process of discovering your family’s will in UK public records, step by step.

 Key Takeaways

-• A probate record is also known as a ‘grant of representation’.
+• A probate record is formally known as a ‘grant of representation’ — either a Grant of Probate or Letters of Administration.

-• Accessing these records is crucial for managing a deceased family member’s estate.
+• Accessing these records is essential for managing a deceased family member’s estate and understanding their wishes.

 Understanding Wills and Their Importance

-In the UK, wills play a vital role in estate planning, ensuring your wishes are respected.
-A will is a legal document that outlines how a person’s estate should be distributed after their death.
-It is a crucial tool for estate planning, providing clarity and direction for the distribution of assets.
+In England and Wales, wills play a vital role in estate planning, ensuring your wishes are respected after you pass away.
+A will is a legal document that outlines how a person’s estate — their property, money, possessions, and investments — should be distributed after their death.
+Without one, the intestacy rules take over, and the results can be very different from what the deceased would have wanted.

 What is a Will?

-A will, also known as a last will and testament, is a document that specifies how you want your estate to be managed and distributed after you pass away.
-It can include details about the distribution of property, money, and other possessions.
-Having a will in place ensures that your wishes are carried out, reducing the potential for disputes among family members.
+A will — sometimes called a last will and testament — is a document that specifies how you want your estate to be managed and distributed after you pass away.
+It names executors (the people responsible for carrying out your wishes), identifies beneficiaries, and can include specific gifts of property, money, or personal possessions.
+A valid will in England and Wales must be in writing, signed by the person making it (the testator), and witnessed by two independent witnesses who are both present at the time of signing.
+Having a properly executed will in place ensures that your wishes are carried out and significantly reduces the potential for disputes among family members.

 Why You Need to Find a Will